 In the latter half of the decade, the drought eased somewhat.
 Precipitation was better, but still slightly below normal in the Upper Colorado River Basin.
 The lake level began to rebound; only the 2008 image appeared to deviate from the trend toward rising water levels.
 While the lake was significantly higher in 2011 and 2012 than in 2005, a careful comparison of the side canyons reveals that the level was still not back to 1999 levels, when the lake was near full capacity.

 The peak inflow to Lake Powell occurs in mid- to late spring, as the winter snow in the Rocky Mountains melts.
 Significant amounts of snowfall over the winter of 2010–2011 meant more water for Lake Powell, and this effect lasted into the spring of 2012.
-Since 2012, snow- and rainfall totals have generally been low, as the region has suffered through persistent, long-term drought.
+For five years after 2012, snow- and rainfall totals were generally low, as the region suffered through a persistent, long-term drought.
 2018 brought some relief after a wet winter.

 A century of river flow records combined with an additional four to five centuries of tree-ring data show that the droughts over the past two decades were not unusual; longer and more severe droughts are a regular part of the climate variability in that part of the continent.
 Global warming is expected to make droughts more severe in the future.
 Even in “low emission” climate scenarios (forecasts that are based on the assumption that future carbon dioxide emissions will increase relatively slowly), models predict precipitation may decline by 20-25 percent over most of California, southern Nevada, and Arizona by the end of this century.
 Precipitation declines combined with booming urban populations will present a significant challenge to Western water managers in the near future.